systemcorp-ai/InceptionV4/README.md

 you can increase dropout up to 0.8.
 We've tested 0.8 dropout on 600 images, and it gave satisfying results for this size of dataset.

+# Keras Multi-GPU Bug Workaround

+Keras multi-gpu training throws error while trying to load the multi-gpu trained model.
+We've researched many workarounds, and we found the simpliest one by ourselves.

+After you finish initial training on multi-gpu support, and want to use your model to fine-tune it again, you need to do the next:

+- Load the multi-gpu-generated model on single gpu, with couple of steps, let's say 50
+- Let the single gpu make 50 steps and save (update) the model.
+- You're all set - You can fine-tune the single-gpu generated model on Multi-GPU support now.

 # Output

 ```sh